 Demand for specific agricultural product quality characteristics and changing climate are significant forces behind innovation in the farming sector.
-To remain profitable, agricultural practices must continue to innovate and discover new crop varieties to adapt to the changing environment.
-For over 20 years, Laimburg Research Center undergoes an apple variety testing program growing apple crossbreedings and mutants on the dedicated test sites in South Tyrol.
-Within this program, researchers routinely evaluate apple varieties for essential quality characteristics and provide growing recommendations to farmers.
+To remain profitable, agricultural practices must continue to innovate and discover new crops and varieties to adapt to the changing environment.
+For over 30 years, Laimburg Research Center has been undergoing an apple variety testing program growing apple crossbreedings and mutants on the dedicated test sites in South Tyrol.
+Within this program, researchers routinely evaluate apple varieties for essential agronomical and quality characteristics and provide growing recommendations to farmers.

 Commonly agreed semantics is an essential step towards improved interoperability of the apple variety data, which represents a significant body of domain knowledge collected over the years.
 In this study, we attempt to formalize this valuable knowledge by developing ontology-based visual analytics, so as to fully exploit the potential of the data and gain insights into high complexity datasets (multi-source, multi-scale, and different stages).

 The current study focuses on developing prototypical visual analytics for the apple variety testing program in South Tyrol, Italy.
 Thus, the work aims to create a visual analytics interface to integrate and harmonize information about apple variety testing and its interaction with climate by designing a semantic model enabled to turn the data into knowledge for domain experts.